 This study has shown that soaking time exerts significant influence on the nutritional and sensory properties of almond milk.
 Extended soaking improved extractability of certain nutrients, increased bioavailability and reduced ant-nutritional factors, thereby improving the nutritional quality.
 Sensory evaluation indicated that moderate soaking times (neither too short nor excessive long) optimize desirable attributes particularly taste, aroma, mouthfeel and overall acceptability.
 Similarly soaking durations beyond optimal thresholds may lead to undesirable changes in sensory properties like off- flavour and textural defects.
 This research showed that soaking is a pre-processing step of almond milk production, capable of enhancing both health value and consumer satisfaction.
 It offers relevant guidance for food processors, nutritionists and manufacturers of plant-based beverages to established standardized methods of nutritionally enriched and sensory – pleasing almond milk.

-Conflict of Interest: The authors declares that there is no conflict of interest.
+Conflict of Interest: The authors declare that there is no conflict of interest.

 Ethical Approval Committee: The research was approved by the Enugu State Ministry of Research Ethics Committee with the Ref.
 No. MH/MSD/REC21/898